 If revenue is down, the next step is to figure out why, and that begins by looking at sales.

 Check your sales team's closing ratio against other time periods.
 Has the percentage of closed deals increased or decreased?

-A decrease may indicate an issue with sales or marketing performance rather than a slow-down of business.
+A decrease may indicate an issue with sales or marketing performance rather than a business slowdown.
 However, if the closing ratios are healthy, you may simply have fewer deals in the pipeline — which is a potential symptom of slow business.